An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model

 \section{Numerical Analysis}

-In this section, we conduct two numerical analyses.
-First, we analyze the computation efficiency and the accuracy of the result in \eqref{mainresult}.
-In the second analysis, we compare our formula with a numerical integration method applied for the evaluation of the double integral in \eqref{eq:ref1}.
-Moreover, we determine the confidence interval at the $95\%$ level for the Monte-Carlo prices [see \cite{BOYLE1977323} for more details] to assess whether the prices obtained applying our formula belong to this interval.
+In this section, we analyze the computational efficiency and accuracy of the result in \eqref{mainresult} for Gumbel, Clayton, Frank and Plackett copulas when the underlying follows the models described in Section \ref{section:AGM}.
+We perform the evaluation of the integrals in \eqref{mainresult} using two methods: midpoint and Simpson's rule.
+Then, we compare the prices computed using our approach with Monte Carlo prices.
+In particular, we assess whether the prices obtained through our formula lie within the Monte Carlo confidence interval at the $95\%$ level (see \cite{BOYLE1977323} for more details).

-We consider, as an example, the case of the Plackett Copula that has an analytical expression for partial derivatives of any order.
-In order to reproduce the heteroskedasticity observed in the financial time series, we require that the univariate log prices, under martingale measure, follow two HN Affine GARCH(1,1) models as described in Section \ref{section:AGM}.
-From this latter assumption, the conditional univariate distribution of log-returns can be determined using the Inverse Fourier Transform.

-The dataset, that we use for the estimation of the parameters, is composed of the futures prices of the contract nearest to expiry for Brent crude oil and West Texas Intermediate (WTI) crude oil.
+For the Variance Gamma and HN-GARCH models, we use a set of parameters estimated from a dataset composed of the futures prices of the contract nearest to expiry for Brent crude oil and West Texas Intermediate (WTI) crude oil.
 Both contracts are quoted in U.S. Dollars.
 Three years of futures contract prices is gathered on a daily basis from March 1$^{\text{st}}$, 2017 to February 29$^{\text{th}}$, 2020.
 The dataset consists of 774 closing price records for Brent and 792 closing price records for WTI.